American Challenge: A Sailing Simulation

-The American Challenge: A Sailing Simulation is a 1986 sailing simulation and racing game developed by Tom Snyder Productions and published by Mindscape.
-The game was noted at the time for its unique option allowing two distant players to race using computer modems.
+The American Challenge: A Sailing Simulation is a sailing simulation and racing game developed by Tom Snyder Productions and published by Mindscape in 1986.
+It allows two players to race online via modem.

 Gameplay

 The game, portrayed through wireframe 3D graphics, sees the player race against the computer or another player via modem on eight courses.
 The player controls the sail, rudder and centerboard, while the screen equipment monitor the wind speed and direction.
 The boat responds realistically to the player's movements.
 The game is fashioned after the America's Cup.
 Players were able to verse players at other computer via a direct serial connection, and could verse themselves to beat their own time.
 Players can take the American Challenge by trying to beat the Australian team.

 Development

 The game was shipped with a cassette that featured a sailing tutorial on one side and a song named 'Win Back the Cup" on the other.

 There was a challenge whereby if a player was able to beat Australia in the program's Cup Race, they become eligible for a contest to win a trip to Australia to watch the 1987 America's Cup races.

 The game came packaged with a music record featuring a sailing tutorial on one side and an original song entitled Win Back the Cup on the other; The New York Times recommended players learn the ropes using the audio tutorial rather than the "poorly organised manual".